gabrielmedici/gdlibretro/README.md

-# nanoarch
+# noarch

-nanoarch is a small libretro frontend (nanoarch.c has less than 1000 lines of code) created for educational purposes.
-It only provides the required (video, audio and basic input) features to run most non-libretro-gl cores and there's no UI or configuration support.
+noarch is a small libretro frontend that doesn't provide any video, audio or input.
+It loads a Core, along with its Content, runs an iteration, and then quits.
+This is useful for unit testing.

 ## Building

-Other than `make`, `pkg-config` and a working C99 or C++ compiler, you'll need `alsa` and `glfw` development files installed.
+Use `make`, `pkg-config`, along with a working C99 or C++ compiler.

 ## Running

-    ./nanoarch <core> <uncompressed content>
+    ./noarch <core> <uncompressed content>